ARCHANAVALSANM/first-app/README.md

 Dependency injection is the mechanism that manages the dependencies of an app's components and the services that other components can use.

+Routing is the ability to navigate from one component in the application to another.
+In Single Page Applications (SPA), only parts of the page are updated to represent the requested view for the user.

+The Angular Router enables users to declare routes and specify which component should be displayed on the screen if that route is requested by the application.

 # FirstApp

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.6.